There's a huge amount of Welsh history packed into Cardiff Castle, spanning around 2000 years in all.

 Welcome to the past

 The castle has its origins in Roman times, but had an astonishing Gothic transformation that took place during the 19th century.
-Pick up a portable audio guide when you first get to the castle if you're not going on a guided tour.
-The audio guides are available in ten languages, with a children’s version too, and they help you get the most out of your visit.
-You can also download the Cardiff Castle App on your smartphone (hop on the free wi-fi service).
+Hire a portable audio guide when you first get to the castle if you're not going on a guided tour.
+They are available in 10 languages, with a children’s version too, and they help you get the most out of your visit.
+Alternatively, you can download the Cardiff Castle App on your smartphone (hop on the free wi-fi service).

 One of the many fascinating secrets of Cardiff that you unlock when you visit Cardiff Castle is the network of underground tunnels.
 These pathways, which were used as air-raid shelters during World War II, lie between the ground floor level and the battlement level, with room for around 2,000 people from the city centre.

-There’s so much history and detail that it’s worth taking a house tour.
+There’s so much history and detail that it’s worth taking a Castle House tour.
 The expert guides have intimate knowledge of every nook and cranny, and you'll get to visit 10 spectacular rooms.

 A tower with a difference

-The great Clock Tower Tour, which runs on weekends, lets visitors climb up a long spiral staircase to the Clock Tower and Summer Smoking Room.
+The great Clock Tower Tour, which runs throughout summer, lets visitors climb up a long spiral staircase to the Clock Tower and Summer Smoking Room.
 Both are remarkable representations of Burges’ fertile imagination for elaborate, colourful interior design.
+From the top of the tower, pause to take in fantastic views across the city.

-If you're overwhelmed by the opulence (or the 101 steps), stop for a cuppa at Caffi’r Castell (the Castle Café, in English).
+If you're overwhelmed by the opulence (or the 101 steps), stop for a cuppa at The Keep Terrace kitchen and bar.
 It has views of the Norman Keep and the Castle across an outdoor terrace, so you can watch others explore the wonders of the castle.
-If it's on the menu, try the cawl – a hearty Welsh broth which is arguably the definitive Welsh dish.

 The Firing Line